harbour/core/contrib/gtwvw/doc/intro.en.md

 # Introduction

 Thanks to: All developers of Harbour.
 Budyanto Dj., the author of GTWVW. xHarbour Newsgroup.
-Forum Cl*pper on line, a Brazilian forum to discuss Cl*pper and Harbour with a lot of great people, ready to help and share knowledge.
+Forum Cl\*pper on line, a Brazilian forum to discuss Cl\*pper and Harbour with a lot of great people, ready to help and share knowledge.
 This is a working in progress.
-If you find an error or an incorrect concept, please send an email to angeiras@gmail.com or angeiras@yahoo.com, with the correct information.
-By the way, this is not really an English documentation of GTWVW.
+If you find an error or an incorrect concept, please send an email to <angeiras@gmail.com> or
+<angeiras@yahoo.com>, with the correct information.
+By the way, this is not
+really an English documentation of GTWVW.
 This is a Portuguese documentation translated to English.
 So, please, correct me if you find something awful.
 There is a group in Yahoo (<https://br.groups.yahoo.com/neo/groups/gtwvw/info>),